Joseph Engelberger: Unimation

 Finding himself jobless but with a business partner and an idea, Engelberger co-founded Unimation with Devol, creating the world's first robotics company.
 In 1957, he also founded Consolidated Controls Corporation.
 As president of Unimation, Engelberger collaborated with Devol to engineer and produce an industrial robot under the brand name Unimate.
 The first Unimate robotic arm was installed at a General Motors Plant in Ewing Township, New Jersey, in 1961.

 The introduction of robotics to the manufacturing process effectively transformed the automotive industry, with Chrysler and the Ford Motor Company soon following General Motors' lead and installing Unimates in their manufacturing facilities.
 The rapid adoption of the technology also provided Unimation with a working business model: after selling the first Unimate at a $35,000 loss, as demand increased, the company was able to begin building the robotic arms for significantly less and thus began to turn a substantial profit.
 Over the next two decades, the Japanese took the lead by investing heavily in robots to replace people performing certain tasks.
 In Japan, Engelberger was widely hailed as a key player in the postwar ascendancy of Japanese manufacturing quality and efficiency.

 In 1966, Engelberger and a Unimate robot appeared on The Tonight Show Starring Johnny Carson.
 In the segment, the robot poured a beer, sank a golf putt, and directed the band.

 An early proponent of increased investment in robotic systems, Engelberger published articles and gave congressional testimony on the value of using automation in space long before the successes of NASA's Mars landers, Galileo, and other unmanned space science missions.
 He also consulted for NASA on the use of robotics in space exploration.

 Unimation purchased Victor Scheinman's Vicarm Inc. in 1977, and with Scheinman's help, the company created and began producing the Programmable Universal Machine for Assembly (PUMA), an all-electric robotic arm, designed to facilitate an arm solution that allowed full computer control using Scheinman's cutting-edge VAL programming language.
 The automotive companies that had been Unimation's earliest and most reliable clients began moving away from the use of hydraulically powered robotic arms, like the Unimate, in the early 1980s in favor of electric motors, a change that Engelberger vehemently opposed.
 Sales fell, and the company was acquired by Westinghouse in 1982 for $107 million.
 Engelberger, who had served as Unimation's chief executive since its inception, left the company not long thereafter.

 Magnetic propulsion

 In 1963 Engelberger filed with the US Patent Office his Application Ser.
 No. 324,928, then a second one with Ser.
 No. 638,666 in 1967, and US Patent No. 3,504,868 “Space Propulsion System” was registered in 1970.
-Numerical pioneering propositions and ideas of Engelberger in this work make him to be not only “The Father of Robotics” but also to be “The Father of Space Magnetic Propulsion” which may be considered as a prospective competitor with rocketry and a possible means for interstellar flight.
+Numerical pioneering propositions and ideas of Engelberger in this work may be considered as a prospective competitor with rocketry and a possible means for interstellar flight.